jerseycheese/BootHillGM/Docs/UserStories.md

 - [ ] As a player, I want to use advanced combat tactics so that fights are more strategic and engaging.
 - [ ] As a player, I want to engage in duels with specific NPCs so that I can experience iconic Western showdowns.
 - [ ] As a player, I want to consider positioning and environmental factors in combat so that battles feel more realistic.
+- [ ] As a player, I want to experience critical hits and misses in combat to add more excitement and unpredictability to fights.
+- [ ] As a player, I want to use different weapons and items during combat to add more tactical depth to battles.

 ### NPC Interaction
 - [ ] As a player, I want to form relationships with NPCs so that the game world feels more dynamic and responsive to my actions.